Updated on August 18, 2019

 What is SNOO?
 It's a robotic bassinet that helps both parents and babies get more sleep.
 It is useful not just at home, but potentially the travel industry.
 Hotels could potentially offer them to guests helping both parents as well as the neighbors get some sleep.
 Unfortunately, too many hotels have paper thin walls which between rooms which means a crying baby in a neighboring room is almost the same as having the crying baby right next to you.
 HappiestBaby is currently offering their lowest price on the Snoo I have seen: $450 off!

-Update: The Father's day promo code gets you 35% off which ends May 16!
+Update: The Summer Sale promo code gets you 35% off.

 The Deal – Holiday Sale

 - Link: Now $35% Off until 7/21/19! + 30 day trial + free shipping (regular price is $1,295)

 - Rent a Snoo – you can keep it only for as long as you need it.

 We are both suckers for modern everything and me for technology.
 Last year, we decided to go to the NYC baby shows.
 These shows aren't very interesting for me as a guy, but it became more interesting when we saw Snoo at the show and met the creator, Dr Harvey Karp.
 Shortly afterwards, we really wanted one and talked more with Dr Karp's wife and daughter.
 We really enjoyed talking with them and learning about the product.
 They offered us a deal and we ordered one on the spot.